1amageek/Ballcap-iOS/README.md

 }
 ```

-#### DataSource
+### DataSource

-Ballcap has prepared DataSources for easy handling of Collections and SubCollections.
+Ballcap provides a DataSource for easy handling of Collections and SubCollections.

 ##### DataSource initialize